International trade in open and transparent markets may help alleviate the effects of shocks and ensure food security

 .

-Phasing out export subsidies was one part of the mandate for the Doha Development Round referred to in SDG target 2.b.
-This target also called for “substantial reductions in trade-distorting domestic support” -—
+Phasing out export subsidies was a key mandate of the Doha Development Round, referenced in SDG target 2.b, which also called for “substantial reductions in trade-distorting domestic support” -—

 – ‒